-A commercially manufactured solar oven, a homemade solar oven, or racks and screens placed up on blocks – or in a survival situation, the cleanest screening material you can find placed over a concrete slab.
+A commercially manufactured solar oven, a homemade solar oven, or racks and screens placed up on blocks – or the cleanest screening material you can find placed over a concrete slab.

 The screens and food being dried cannot come into contact with the ground because that would infuse the moisture from the grass, dirt, wood, dirt, debris, or concrete back into the food, and prevent necessary airflow.